hamlibdk/HAMLIB-SDK/README.md

 used to align the JTSDK Installer scripts to the Open Source versions of Qt that the Qt Maintainers make available.

-The section of the **Versions.ini** file where these keys are found are showb below:
+The section of the **Versions.ini** file where these keys are found are shown below:

 **File:** Versions.ini
 ```
 ...
 #Set current Qt version
 qt5v=5.15.2
-qt6v=6.6.1
+qt6v=6.6.2
+...
 ```

 There should not be a future need to change key *qt5v* away from Version 5.15.2 as it is unlikely